shibedrill/oxidefetch/README.md

 From there, it *should* be in your `$PATH`.
 If not, add `source ~/.cargo/env` to your profile, or add `~/.cargo/bin` to your `$PATH`.

 #### Runtime
-There's only a couple runtime dependencies for this project.
-1: `sh` shell installed for GPU detection on \*nix systems.
-2: `lspci` installed for GPU detection on \*nix systems.
-(If either of these above dependencies are absent, chances are the GPU field will simply not show up.
-It won't crash or anything.
-GPU detection runs on Windows without any dependencies.)
-3: Nerd fonts symbols are used in the output.
-Install a patched font on  your system, or patch an already installed font.
+The only runtime dependency for this project is a font with Nerd Fonts Symbols.
+If this is not used, the symbols in the output will not appear correctly.

 ### How you can help with the project
 I need to verify the output of the OS information detection libraries I'm pulling in.
 To do this, I need the help of people with varying types of systems.
 I've tested a few, but there's some I'm unable to test.
 To help, you can kindly clone this repo, and inside the folder, run `cargo test -- --nocapture`, and send the resultant `test_output.txt` file to my noreply email address, or directly to me on Discord at `@shibedrill`.
 This program does NOT collect information regarding your real name, IP, location, hardware serial numbers, etc. You can look at the file it generates to be sure- it's all plaintext, babey.
-Also, consider contributing to [libpci-rs](https://github.com/namedneon/libpci-rs), which will eventually take responsibility for the GPU detection.
+Also, consider contributing to [libpci-rs](https://github.com/namedneon/libpci-rs) to improve its functionality, efficiency, and cleanliness.

 #### Tested distributions/platforms:
 - Alma Linux